 Modern security and strong digital identity goes hand in hand.
 Users need to be able to access online services and tools and enterprises need to know what is happening across multiple systems within a network.
-Companies like Microsoft have invested heavily in identity services (Microsoft Account for consumers and Azure Active Directory for enterprises) to let registered users use a single account to access different applications.
+Companies like Microsoft have invested heavily in identity services (Microsoft Account for consumers and Microsoft Entra ID for enterprises) to let registered users use a single account to access different applications.
 Weaknesses in how identity is handled can lead to stolen information and financial loss.
 The last thing Microsoft wants is for criminals to exploit a security flaw in its digital identity products.

 “A customer’s digital identity is often the key to accessing services and interacting across the internet,” principal security group manager Phillip Misner wrote on the Microsoft Security Response Center blog.

 Misner touted Microsoft’s contributions to “the creation, implementation, and improvement of identity-related specifications that foster strong authentication, secure sign-on, sessions, API security, and other critical infrastructure tasks.”
-To illustrate the company’s continued commitment to the industry identity standards, the Microsoft Identity Bounty Program will extend beyond Microsoft Account and Azure Active Directory “to cover those certified implementations of select OpenID standards.”
+To illustrate the company’s continued commitment to the industry identity standards, the Microsoft Identity Bounty Program will extend beyond Microsoft Account and Microsoft Entra ID “to cover those certified implementations of select OpenID standards.”

 Microsoft’s decision to include specification vulnerabilities will help strengthen its own identity services, but it will also benefit the broader identity ecosystem.
 OpenID is an open standard that describes how users can use an existing account to log in to other services without having to create new passwords for each one.
 Microsoft uses OpenID Connect in its identity services, and so do other tech companies, including Google, Ping Identity, and Salesforce.